bimawardhana/CodeVersioningWorkshopHomework/README.md

 # CodeVersioningWorkshopHomework

 Hello.
 This is Bima from DWE team.

-I don't know what to write.
+The main branch's front page is very boring with lesson learnt etc..
+But in here, it's all about fun. soooo . . . .

-(biar ga kosong) below is an awesome tic tac toe game from https://github.com/kylepls/kylepls/blob/master/README.md?plain=1 :D
+below is an awesome tic tac toe game from https://github.com/kylepls/kylepls/blob/master/README.md?plain=1 :D

 ---